Subalpine meadows filled with vibrant wildflowers and backdropped by snow-capped mountains.

 The campsites at Eva Lake are not numbered or allocated prior to arrival.

-Camping permits for Eva Lake cost $10.02 per night, per person (2020).
+Camping permits for Eva Lake cost $12.75 per night, per person (to be confirmed for 2024).
 In addition to this fee, campers need to pay the daily admission to Mount Revelstoke National Park or have a valid Discovery Pass.

 Overnight parking for Eva Lake is located at the regular Balsam Lake parking lots.
 The Meadows in the Sky Parkway closes after dark, with a barrier at the bottom of the road.